Wireless keyboards are the norm now for most computer users.

-But how many times did those cables actually get in your way?
+But are those cables actually getting in your way?

-If you’re a total neat freak, then you’ll opt for wireless.
+If you’re a total neat freak, then you’ll opt for using a wireless keyboard.

 If you’re not then those cables might be kinda ugly, but how big of a deal is that in a home office?

-Are you trying to create a pretty working environment, or a productive one?
+Are you trying to create a neat working environment or a productive one?

 Wireless Device Range

-Wired keyboards usually come fitted with a 6-foot cable, which should be more than enough for the 99.9% of people who sit at arm’s length from their computer.
+Wired keyboards usually come fitted with a 6-foot cable, which should be more than enough for the 99.9% of people who sit at arm’s length to their screen.

-Wireless peripherals, such as a keyboard, have a range of between 6 and 30 feet, depending on the communication technology driving them.
+RF wireless peripherals, such as a wireless keyboard, have a range of between 6 and 30 feet, depending on the communication technology driving them.

 The question to ask yourself here is how far away do you need to be from your desktop or laptop computer?

-Do you know anyone who sits more than 6 feet from their computer while they’re working?
+Do you know anyone who sits more than 6 feet from their PC or Mac while they’re working?